 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Implants are a team effort between an Oral and Maxillofacial Surgeon and a Restorative Dentist.
-While the surgeon performs the actual implant surgery, and initial tooth extractions and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
+Drs.
+Austin, Porter or Boyse performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.